Reaction Engineering - GATE-CH Questions

 GATE-CH-1996-2-3-cre-2mark

-where \(X_A\) is conversion, \(\varepsilon _A\) is fractional change in volume for complete conversion, \(k\) is the rate constant, and \(t\) is time.
+where is conversion, is fractional change in volume for complete conversion, is the

 GATE-CH-1996-8-cre-5mark